 - Do they still think their education is worth the cost?

-In this whitepaper we’ll share our findings so colleges and universities can make informed decisions, identify considerations as they redesign their institutions in response to the pandemic, and provide recommendations to act on the findings that complement our whitepaper on higher education after COVID-19 peaks and the resources we compiled to help institutions navigate.
+In this whitepaper we’ll share our findings so colleges and universities can make informed decisions, identify considerations as they redesign their institutions in response to the pandemic, and provide recommendations to act on the findings that complement our whitepaper on higher education after COVID-19 and the resources we compiled to help institutions navigate.